rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 For he himself is our peace, who has made us both one and has broken down in his flesh the dividing wall of hostility ^0214

-by abolishing the law of commandments expressed in ordinances, that he might create in himself one new man in place of the two, so making peace, ^0215
+by abolishing the law of commandments and ordinances, that he might create in himself one new man in place of the two, so making peace, ^0215

 and might reconcile us both to God in one body through the cross, thereby killing the hostility. ^0216